MrDemonWolf/fluffboost/README.md

 FluffBoost is designed to be user-friendly and straightforward.
 Here are some basic commands to get you started:

-- `/qoute`: Get an instant dose of motivation.
+- `/quote`: Get an instant dose of motivation.
-- `/setup`: View setup instructions.
-(Server Admins only)
+- `/about`: Learn more about FluffBoost.
+- `/setup`: Set up FluffBoost for your server.
+- `/invite`: Invite FluffBoost to your server.
+- `/help`: Get help with FluffBoost

 ## License